AndroidKiran/MovieMania/README.md

 # MovieMania
-Demo app build using below component
+MovieMania app built to demonstrate new Google Architecture component

 Google Architecture component such as